NeuroDataDesign/bash_tutorial/README.md

 </path/to/output>: the path to place the output png images
 ```

-+ Within the bash script, you should call 3 external scripts `disklog.sh`, `memlog.sh`, and `proclog.sh` and run them in the background before calling your above `gen_and_plot_random_matrix.py`.
-These scripts will, on each line, log the usage of memory, processor, and disk space every second in the background while the remainder of your script executes.
-Then, call your `gen_and_plot_random_matrix.py` from within your bash script to produce your figure.
-Finally, terminate each of the jobs you started in the background at the end of your shell script.
++ Within your bash script, you should call your above `gen_and_plot_random_matrix.py`.
+Skeleton code will be provided.